 How Honest Should Family History Be?

 My mother enjoyed writing trip diaries, and an annual Christmas letter that she called her yearly history.
 When she was diagnosed with a disease that carried the prognosis of a year or less, she began writing her autobiography that she asked me to edit and to make copies for our family after she had passed.
-As she wrote, from time to time, she would ask me to look over what she had written and offer suggestions.
+As she wrote, from time to time, she would ask me to look over what she had written and offer my suggestions.
 My mother was a kind, loving and Godly person, but because she was unwilling to admit anything bad, sad or challenging in her Christmas letters or her autobiography, future family members who read her writing will never know many of the real events that shaped her life.
-For example, she persisted in telling our family, and friends that she had "just allergies" until the time she needed full time nursing toward the end of her life.
+For example, she persisted in telling our family, and friends that she had "just allergies" instead of ALS, until the time she needed full time nursing toward the end of her life.
 Even when presented with concrete evidence of the misdeeds of family members, she would always maintain that she was certain that the event had not happened, or that she didn't remember anything about it.
 While I understand that she had every right to write about events the way she wanted, I maintain that family history should be as honest as possible.